We respect the strictest regulations in the world and strive to go beyond whenever it is possible.

 At L'Oréal, we comply with the most stringent regulations globally (e.g. European Union or United States) as well as in each of the countries we market our products.

-In the European Union, regulations evolve on a regular basis to take into account scientific progress and new safety information.
+For example, in the European Union, regulations evolve on a regular basis to take into account scientific progress.
 Decisions are taken by the health authorities of the Member States based on proposals from the European Commission.
 They rely on the opinion of independent European experts who gather within the European Scientific Committee for Consumer Safety (SCCS).

 Regarding our product communications for example, any of them whether they are made on behalf of L’Oréal, directly or by third parties, complies with local laws, self-regulation codes of good practices, and the Group’s principles and Code of Ethics.